wp-plugins/favicon-by-realfavicongenerator/README.txt

 This screen presents you a preview of the favicon you various platforms, so you know how your blog looks like on various platforms.

 == Changelog ==

+= 1.0.2 =

+- Callback URL was too long for some servers.
+It has been shorten.

 = 1.0.1 =